Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Coca-Cola, the world's largest producer of sugar beverages, is backing a new science-based solution to the obesity crisis to maintain a healthy weight, get more exercise, and worry less about cutting calories.

-But wait, if Coca-Cola can find scientists and get an opinion that they want from by paying them, you think the same thing could happen to climate change scientists and a consensus of them?
+But wait, if Coca-Cola can find scientists and get an opinion that they want from by paying them, do you think the same thing can happen to climate change scientists and a consensus of them?

 Do you think somebody could come along and offer those scientists enough money?